solar2d/com.solar2d-plugin.google.iap.billing.v2/docs/google-iap-billing-v2/restore.markdown

 Users who wipe the information on a device or buy a new device may wish to restore previously purchased items.
 This function initiates the process of retrieving all valid purchases and active subscriptions.

-During this process, the [storeTransaction][plugin.google-iap-billing.event.storeTransaction] listener defined in [store.init()][plugin.google-iap-billing.init] may be called multiple times, once for each item.
+During this process, the [storeTransaction][plugin.google-iap-billing-v2.event.storeTransaction] listener defined in [store.init()][plugin.google-iap-billing-v2.init] may be called multiple times, once for each item.
+Once completed, a transaction state "restoreCompleted" is called.

 ## Gotchas